HUPO-PSI/proxi-schemas/README.md

 ## Structure of the Repository

-- meetgins: Contains all the meeting discussions around the API.
+- meetings: Contains all the meeting discussions around the API.
 - specs: Specifications folder including:
    - The swagger.yaml file contains the current definition of the API.
    - proxi-specifications.adoc : Ansible document definition, with examplesm, notations around the API.